Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 5

-Before the English man left along with his new English lover for England, the gift he gave to Maruthi was those Firangi wounds.
+Before the Englishman left along with his new English lover for England, the gift he gave to Maruthi was those Firangi wounds.
 Now it had started spreading faster.

 The situation had so become that some of the coolies there had to give her toddy to her for her favour in return.

 The view of Vellaiyan carrying her child that morning had kept coming over mind very frequently.
-My Child…My Child…the thought of her child only dominated her mind.
+My child…my child…the thought of her child only dominated her mind.
 What could Vellachi be doing now?
 Could she have learnt how to read? -They were her only dreams.

 That day, she was late for plucking the tender tea leaves as she had gone to the hospital.
 She put her basket on her back.
 Leaving aside the regular route taken by Kankani Subban during his routine visits, she wanted to move to some other area to escape his eyes.
 She went to the upper side of the garden and was plucking the tender leaves with fear.
 The tea plants were found fully grown and taller that side.
-She did not notice that Pechi, the one who helped her and Kankani Subban were lying there.
+She did not notice that Pechi, the one who helped her and Kankani Subban, was lying there.
 Their compromising position was nothing new there anyway.

 But Subban saw her standing there.
-He thought that she was spying on him and got frightened as the matter could become worse if it reached the ears of his English Master.
+He thought that she was spying on him and got frightened as the matter could become worse if it reached the ears of his English master.
 It was just a basic instinct of an animal to pounce upon its enemy to save its life.
 Wasn’t it?
 Subban was also just an animal.

-Subban pounced upon her, shouted at her and started kicking her.
+Subban pounced upon her, shouted at her, and started kicking her.

 Maruthi was lying there, totally unconscious.
-Pechi brought some water from the nearby stream and sprinkled on her face and brought her consciousness back.
+Pechi brought some water from the nearby stream and sprinkled it on her face and brought her consciousness back.

 Once Maruthi became conscious, she released a cough.
 Three drops of blood fell along with it.